Hector-bit/Sprint-Challenge--Hash-BC/README.md

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

-    A single block carries an index, a list of transactions, proof to mine the block, and the hash to the previous block is connected to the current block like a chain.
+    A single block carries data such as index, a list of transactions, proof to mine the block, and the hash to the previous block is connected to the current block like a chain.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

     Proofs are hard to compute but easy to check, it does this by using a hash algorithm.
-If the chain is attacked through
+Blockchain proofs force computers to guess and check throughout the entire range of a proof.

 ## Project Set Up